Silky Smooth Bean Fudge

-Fudge is one of those comfort foods that makes you "not too comfortable" after you've eaten it.
-And fudge isn't good for you anyway right?– evaporated milk and tons of sugar.
+Fudge is one of those comfort foods that make you "not too comfortable" after you've eaten it.
+And fudge isn't good for you anyway right?-- evaporated milk and tons of sugar.
 But then, you knew that.

-I have been known to offer it to my kids for breakfast and snacks without batting an eye — and while having a piece or two myself :-).
+I've been known to offer it to my kids for breakfast and snacks without batting an eye -- and while having a piece or two myself :-).

 Anyway, this healthy fudge recipe is so good that there is no reason to be "secretive" about what the main ingredient is.
 Beans!
 Even some non-real-foodie folks have even asked for the recipe!